ssuukk/VRHelper/README.md

 Note 1: hash comments are not actually supported

 Note 2: this is not a secure server, it should be run only in your own, private network.
-It doesn't require authentication, you can only limit it's browsing capabilities to directories specified by `dirs` keyword.
+It doesn't require authentication, you can only limit its browsing capabilities to directories specified by `dirs` keyword.

 ## folder.png